CdrSonan/libESPER-V2/README.md

 - Formant shift (simulates a shorter or longer vocal tract, changing the perceived pitch of the voice without changing the actual pitch)
 - Growl (Adds a growl effect as often seen in metal singing)
 - Mouth (Increases or lowers the clarity of the voice, similar to speaking more clearly, or muffled with a mostly closed mouth)
-- Roughness (simulates more, or less consistent vocal chord vibrations, increasing or lowering the perceived roughness or ruggedness of the voice)
+- Roughness (simulates more/less consistent vocal cord vibrations, increasing or lowering the perceived roughness or ruggedness of the voice)

 ### Compression
 The provided compression functions discard phase information about the voiced part, which only contains negligible information in most cases,